 Driving in Iraq

-Military checkpoints are in operation and if the vehicle is stopped, expats may find that they are regarded with suspicion.
+Military checkpoints are in operation, and if the vehicle is stopped, expats may find that they are regarded with suspicion.
 To avoid conflict or misunderstandings, expats should follow any orders given by officials.

 Expat Health Insurance

-Cigna Health Insurance -
+Cigna Health Insurance

-Cigna Global
+Cigna Global Health Insurance.

-Get a quote from Cigna Global
+Get a quote from Cigna Global - 20% off

 Moving Internationally?